Attaya: or, the importance of “wasting” time

 When asked what he is doing, Tre’ says, “Brewing attaya.”
 When asked why, he says, “People see that I can make it and it shows them I’m not a Toubab."

 Like many Volunteers, Tre’ has adopted a Gambian name, wears Gambian clothes and eats Gambian food while working in a rural African community for his two-year assignment.

 As if called by an unheard dictate, a Gambian man appears at the precise moment when, satisfied with the volume of foam, Tre’ pours the liquid into a small, ceramic tea kettle at his feet.
-He picks up the kettle and redistributes the amber liquid into both glasses until they are half full before standing and offering the tray and its glasses to the man who takes one glass, says, Bissimilah, in prayer, and drinks it.
+He picks the kettle up and redistributes the amber liquid into both glasses until they are half full before standing and offering the tray and its glasses to the man, who takes a glass and says, Bissimilah, in prayer, and drinks it.

-The differentiation between attaya and normal green tea is how it is made.
+The difference between attaya and normal green tea is in how it is made.
 A normal green tea takes five minutes; the attaya process can take hours.
-While some believe attaya to be as caffeinated as coffee, if one were to compare the caffeine content of regular green tea to that of attaya, the difference would be negligible (a simple black tea would be an even better – and faster – choice); and, if caffeine consumption were the desired goal, coffee would still remain far above attaya, green tea or black tea for sheer caffeine efficacy.
+While some believe attaya to be as caffeinated as coffee, if one were to compare the caffeine content of regular green tea to that of attaya, the difference would be negligible (a simple black tea would be an even better – and faster – choice); and, if caffeine consumption were the desired goal, coffee would still remain far more potent than attaya, green tea, or black tea.

 But while some people in The Gambia do use attaya as their caffeine fix, that's not the point.

 “It’s a social beacon for people who are free,” said Alpha Jallow, Peace Corps The Gambia’s safety and security manager, as he explained the milieu of pan-African attaya.
 “A beacon for bringing people around.”